 We’ll assess your risk of being put in a compromising position due to conscience or undue influence, and our security process includes a criminal records check as well as a drugs test.
 You'll also need to complete a number of questionnaires covering your medical record and to ensure you meet our Developed Vetting requirements.
 Developed Vetting is the highest level of security clearance in the UK.

-We have a strict no drugs policy.
-You will be required to undergo a drugs test during the application process.
-Taking illegal drugs, legal highs or psychoactive substances is incompatible with holding security clearance so you should adhere to our policy from the point of application onwards.
+We have a strict no drugs policy which prohibits the use, possession or supply of illegal drugs, psychoactive substances or legal highs.
+Misuse or abuse of prescribed medication or any other substance is also incompatible with holding security clearance which can be refused or withdrawn if this policy is not observed, so you should adhere to our policy from the point of application onwards.
 The point of application is the date you submit your application form.
-It is your responsibility to familiarise yourself with the government guidance on drugs.
+You will be required to undergo a drug test during the application process.
+It is your responsibility to familiarize yourself with the government guidance on drugs.
 Further information about drugs is available at www.talktofrank.com/drugs.

 We also might not consider you if you: